Vriend v Alberta: Section 1

-The respondents attempted to justify the rational connection as part of an incrementalist approach similar to one used by Gagan Egan v Canada, which the Court rejected as inappropriate and a poor basis for justifying a Charter violation.
+The respondents attempted to justify the rational connection as part of an incrementalist approach similar to one used in Egan v Canada, which the Court rejected as inappropriate and a poor basis for justifying a Charter violation.

 Thirdly, the respondents failed to show that there was "minimal impairment".
 Though the legislature must balance between the competing rights of religious freedoms and protections of gays and lesbians, the legislature made no compromise between rights at all.